Indrafine/Indrafine/README.md

-- 👋 Hi, and welcome to my GitHub repository!👋🏾
+## Hi, and welcome to my GitHub repository!👋🏾

 ## I'm Indranil Bhowmik

   ## A Senior Security Analyst.
-Also data science , machine learning and deep learning enthusiast
+Also a data science , machine learning and deep learning enthusiast

 Thanks for visiting!